xhayper/advent-of-code/README.md

 # advent-of-code

-My own solution to Advent Of Code
+My own solution for Advent Of Code

 # Running